pingcap/docs-cn/tikv-control.md

     unsafe-recover        Unsafely recover the cluster when the majority replicas are failed
 ```

-You can add corresponding parameters and subcommands after `tiup ctl:<cluster-version> tikv`.
+You can add corresponding parameters and subcommands after `tiup ctl:v<CLUSTER_VERSION> tikv`.

 ## General options